 One more, but definitely not the least manual solution to deal with growing Exchange mailbox size is to create or set up a personal folder.
 The location of this personal folder could be in some drive at your system and it takes the space only of the drive storage.

 Note: You can directly access this created Personal Folder from your Outlook account.
-However, its storage is at your local machine.
+The default location of PST file is at your local machine.

 To set up a Personal Folder for your Outlook account, you need to perform the following steps.

 - Start the Outlook application.
 From the File menu, select New and then select Outlook Data File.